wellington36/extrapolation_methods/README.md

 ## Usage

-In `acceleration.py` we have the transformations implemented above, and for use we have the `acceleration` function that receives a series (in the form of a function $s: \mathbb{N} \to \mathbb{R}^n$ returning the first n elements of that series), the chosen transformation ("Aitken_tranform", "Richardson_transform", "Epsilon_transform", "G_transform" e "no_transform", the latter being using the initial series without any transformation), the stopping criterion (in case the difference of the last two values of the series are smaller than a given error) and the maximum number of steps the transformation can take.
-This function finds the smallest n at which, with the transformation, the series error is less than the given error.
+In `acceleration.py` we have the transformations implemented above, and for use have the `acceleration` function, that receives on input:

+- *A series*: In the form of a function $s: \mathbb{N} \to \mathbb{R}^n$ returning the first n elements of that series.
+- *The Transformation*: "Aitken_tranform", "Richardson_transform", "Epsilon_transform", "G_transform" and "no_transform", the latter being using the initial series without any transformation.
+- *The stopping criterion*: In case the difference of the last two values of the series are smaller than a given error.
+- *The maximum number of steps*: In general, transformations can be applied multiple times on the same series.

+This function find the smallest n at which, with the transformation, the series error is less than the given error.
 For example:

 ```python
 from acceleration import *